iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Trained in Abacus 🧮.
 Participant at National and State level competition
 • Played Volleyball in high school at Zonal & Taluk level

+High achiever, internally motivated personality.
+I am avid reader because according to me better decisions, analysis can be made with more data/information.
+I value the statement that everything in this world has cause and effect.